DONATE

 “We can have life moving forward in a better direction”

-As the world celebrates the 12 billionth treatment to protect people from lymphatic filariasis, we reflect on our collaborative journey towards eliminating the disease across Africa.
+As the world celebrates the 12 billionth treatment to protect people from lymphatic filariasis, we reflect on the journey to eliminate the disease in Africa.

 Sabane sits under a tree after successful surgery to treat hydrocele, caused by lymphatic filariasis.